shiyis/politics-doc/index.md

 **Introduction: Exploratory Analysis of Federal Election Candidacy**

 This study delves into the world of federal election candidacy, aiming to understand how candidates run for office, who supports them financially, and how geography influences their campaigns.

-On the demo website, I have created visualization in order to,
+In the demo website, I have created visualization in order to,

 **Understand PAC Finance:**